rsalmond/TIL/five dollar words.md

 Unstinting: given without restraint, unsparing.

+Venal: corrupt, open to bribary, available for a price.

 Vicissitude: change of fortune, typically unwelcome.

 Vitiate: spoil or impair the quality of something, destroy the legal validity of something.